hburgoyne/picard_mcp/README.md

    - Tokens are blacklisted after use to prevent replay attacks
    - Refresh tokens use rotation: each use generates a new refresh token and invalidates the old one

-#### 2. Standard OAuth 2.0 Authorization Code Flow with PKCE (EXAMPLE, NOT IMPLEMENTING NOW!)
+#### 2. Standard OAuth 2.0 Authorization Code Flow with PKCE (📋 PLANNED FOR FUTURE)

-The system also supports the standard OAuth 2.0 Authorization Code flow with PKCE for enhanced security, following RFC 6749 and RFC 7636 standards.
-This approach requires users to authenticate with both the client and the MCP server:
+The system architecture supports the standard OAuth 2.0 Authorization Code flow with PKCE for enhanced security, following RFC 6749 and RFC 7636 standards.
+This approach would require users to authenticate with both the client and the MCP server, but is not currently implemented:

 1. **Authorization Flow**:
    - User initiates login through the Django client